TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 <a id="contributing"></a>
 ## 6. Contributing

-We're looking forward to your contributions via pull requests.
+We're looking forward to your contributions via pull requests on our [GitHub repository](https://github.com/bitstadium/HockeySDK-iOS).

 <a id="developmentenvironment"></a>
 ### 6.1 Development environment

-* Mac running the latest version of OS X
+* A Mac running the latest version of OS X
 * Get the latest Xcode from the Mac App Store
 * [AppleDoc](https://github.com/tomaz/appledoc)
 * [CocoaPods](https://cocoapods.org/)